Training Vision-Language Transformers from Captions: Experimental Setup

 \subsection{Implementation Details}

-The multi-modal encoder uses a $85.8$M parameter ViT-B/16 architecture initialized with MAE pre-trained on ImageNet-1K without labels.
-For text inputs, we tokenize text with the \textit{bert-base-uncased} tokenizer.
+We pretrain two variants of the multi-modal encoder which uses a $86$M parameter ViT-B/16 denoted as \acronymbase{} and $307$M parameter ViT-L/16 denoted as \acronymlarge{}.
+Both variants are initialized with MAE pre-trained on ImageNet-1K without labels.
+For text inputs, we tokenize text with the \textit{bert-base-uncased} and \textit{bert-large-uncased} tokenizer, respectively.
 The text embedding parameters are learned from scratch, in lieu of loading pre-trained BERT weights.
 We randomly mask image patches with a probability of $0.6$ and text tokens with a probability $0.15$.
-To accelerate training, we follow MAE~\cite{he2021masked} and skip the mask token \texttt{[MASK]} in the encoder and only apply it in the lightweight decoder.
-We use AdamW~\cite{loshchilov2017decoupled} with a weight decay of $0.01$.
+To accelerate training, we follow MAE~\citep{he2021masked} and skip the mask token \texttt{[MASK]} in the encoder and only apply it in the lightweight decoder.
+We use AdamW~\citep{loshchilov2017decoupled} with a weight decay of $0.01$.
 The learning rate is warmed-up to $1e^{-4}$ in the first $10\%$ of total training steps and is decayed to zero for the rest of the training following a linear schedule.
-During pre-training, we resize the shorter edge of input images to $384$, take random image crops of resolution $384\times384$, and apply RandAugment~\cite{cubuk2020randaugment} with the hyper-parameters of $N = 2, M = 9$.
-We pre-train for $200k$ steps with a batch size of $4,096$ on 128 NVIDIA V100 GPUs that takes $80$ hours.
-For all downstream tasks, we fine-tune for $10$ epochs with a batch size of $256$ for VQAv2/retrieval tasks and $128$ for NLVR$^2$.
-For the parameter estimation, we exclude the textual embedder as it is shared by all vision-language transformers following ViLT~\cite{kim2021vilt}.
+During pre-training, we resize the shorter edge of input images to $384$, take random image crops of resolution $384\times384$, and apply RandAugment~\citep{cubuk2020randaugment}.
+We pre-train for $200k$ steps with a batch size of $4,096$.
+For the parameter estimation, we exclude the textual embedder as it is shared by all vision-language transformers.
 We also exclude the parameters of all the auxiliary heads as they are only required during pretraining.
-More implementation details can found in Appendix~\ref{sup:implementation}.
+Unless otherwise specified, we use the \emph{base} version of \acronym{} for downstream evaluation and visualization.